 NCU is approved by the Oregon Department of Education and the Department of Veteran Affairs for educating students who are eligible for VA educational benefits.
 You can begin receiving your educational benefits in just a few, simple steps!

 Northwest Christian University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 The Master of Science in Nursing (MSN) program at Northwest Christian University is accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).

 Courses within the MSN Program

 SIGMA PI DELTA, NURSING HONOR SOCIETY

 BSN Whitworth College

 BA Whitworth College

 Dr. Veltri arrived at NCU in 2016.
-She teaches within the RN to BSN and MSN programs and serves as the Director of Nursing.
+She serves as the Associate Dean of Nursing and teaches within the RN to BSN and MSN programs.
 She completed her bachelor of science in nursing at Whitworth College in 1996.
-Her area of clinical expertise is maternal-newborn nursing
+Her area of clinical expertise is maternal-newborn